Don’t Miss These 7 Recordkeeping Requirements for FMLA Compliance

 - Additions and deductions to wages

-This information is vital.
+All of this information is vital.
 Consider for a moment an employer who fails to track an employee’s hours worked.
 The employee’s schedule varies from week to week.
 After the employee takes FMLA leave, he accuses the employer of giving him fewer hours and discriminating against him because he took FMLA leave.
-Without adequate payroll records, the employer cannot defend itself.
+Without adequate payroll records, the employer has no defense.

 Here’s another reason why you need to keep payroll records on your employees.
 When you are qualifying an employee for FMLA work, the ability to show that they have met the 1,250 hours in the last 12 months is critical.
-If you mistakenly give an employee FMLA leave when they didn’t qualify, then you might be forced to [provide FMLA leave again!
+If you mistakenly give an employee FMLA leave when they didn’t qualify, you could be forced to provide FMLA leave again.

 2. Records of When FMLA Leave is Taken

-Employers must keep records of FMLA leave taken to stay in compliance with FMLA laws.
-This data should include the request for leave and the request for leave.
+Employers must keep records of any FMLA leave taken to stay in compliance with FMLA laws.
+This data should include the request for leave and the dates the leave was taken.
 It is important to note that employers have a deadline for informing employees that FMLA leave is being used.

-If an employer finds out that the reason for an employee’s absence was FMLA related, they must inform the employee that the time qualifies for this type of leave.
-An employee may not realize that a particular need qualifies for FMLA leave, so managers must be trained to spot FMLA related requests and to ask further questions.
-As a result, all information regarding how the employer discovered FMLA leave must be documented, including comments the employee made to their manager such as about adopting a child or caring for an ailing family member.
+If an employer finds out that the reason for an employee’s absence was FMLA-related, it’s vital to inform the employee that the time qualifies for this type of leave.
+An employee may not realize that a particular need qualifies for FMLA leave, so managers must be trained to spot related requests and ask further questions.
+As a result, all information regarding how the employer discovered FMLA leave must be documented.
+This information could include comments made by the employee to their manager, such as about adopting a child or caring for an ailing family member.

-It is vital that employers track intermittent or reduced-schedule FMLA leave.
-However, this is nearly impossible without also tracking employee timekeeping.
-Intermittent leave can be tracked by recording the employee’s work schedule and subtracting from it the number of hours they took for FMLA leave.
-If the employee was scheduled to work 7 hours and only worked 3 hours, then 4 hours of FMLA leave can be counted.
+It is vital that employers track intermittent or reduced schedule FMLA leave.
+However, this is nearly impossible without also tracking employee time.
+Intermittent leave can be tracked by recording the employee’s work schedule and subtracting from it the number of hours taken for FMLA leave.
+If the employee was scheduled to work seven hours and only worked three hours, then four hours of FMLA leave can be counted.
 Employers must track this information to prevent an employee from taking more time than is available to them.

 However, it can get more complicated when employees provide advance notice of the need for leave and schedules can be built around those needs.
 It can also be difficult if an employee works fluctuating hours.

-Employers need to track employees’ timekeeping so that they have a baseline to compare to the new reduced schedule or intermittent leave.
-This provides clear records of the correct number of hours of FMLA leave and a clear defense for employers.
+Employers need to track employee hours to create a baseline to compare to the new reduced schedule or intermittent leave.
+This data provides clear records of the correct number of hours of FMLA leave and serves as a clear defense for employers.
 Make sure your data includes: